mendhak/node-hashcat/README.md

     <link rel="stylesheet" href="ec784ace.min.css" />
     <script src="d41d8cd9.app-min.js"></script>

+You can have hashcat output to another file as well

+    hashcat app/index.html app/outputFile.html

 ##How

 Hashcat parses the HTML files, looks for the `#cat` blocks and gathers the files up.